Top 5 Essentials When Preparing For IVF

 This is what I want to help you with today.
 You see one of the best things you can do is ensure that you are mentally prepared before your IVF Treatment commences.
 This is a really important step because it lays down a strong foundation both mentally and physically for your IVF Success.

-Research has shown in fact that including a Mind/Body Connection process into your IVF preparation, can double IVF Success Rates.
+Research has shown in fact that including a Mind/Body Connection process into your IVF preparation, has the potential to double IVF Success Rates.*

 Something I often hear from my clients, is that they are afraid to get their hopes up, as it will hurt too much if their IVF treatment is not successful.
 Unfortunately this is very confusing for the part of them that is making sure that their body responds to their treatment, because what it hears is “I don’t want a baby”.